webtactics/gloucesterpreschool/pages/parents-information/resource-library.md

 <li>Rashes-any irritation you cannot identify</li>
 <li>Red swollen or discharging eyes</li>
 </ul>
-<p>The director may request that any child who is unwell be taken home, especially if they have symptoms of an infectious illness.
-Parents will be contacted if their child falls ill while at Pre-School.
+<p><strong>The director may request that any child who is unwell be taken home, especially if they have symptoms of an infectious illness.</strong></p>
+<p>Parents will be contacted if their child falls ill while at Pre-School.
 If the parent cannot be contacted someone on your emergency contact list (on your enrolment form) will be contacted.</p>
 <h4>Some infectious diseases require exclusion from the Pre School</h4>
 <p><strong>Conjunctivitis:</strong> until discharge has cleared from eyes</p>
 <p><strong>Diarrhoea:</strong> If symptoms persist after 24 hours see your doctor</p>